snaptee/SnapteeSDK-iOS-Example/README.md

 #### Working enviornment
 - Latest Xcode
 - Deployment Target 6.0 or above
+- If working with "Base SDK" before iOS 8.0, libsqlite3.dylib might be required.
+Please add it in "Link Binary With Libraries" in "Build Phases"

 #### Snaptee SDK example project
 Please download the latest version from https://github.com/snaptee/SnapteeSDK-iOS-Example/releases

 **If you are upgrading from older version, make sure that you removed the older library and add all new files to Xcode**

 1) Add Snaptee SDK static library to your project (located in SDK example project, /Frameworks/Snpatee"
 - /Assets/